LeeAdcock/edgeable/README.md

 # QuickGraph

-Edgeable was designed as an easy to use, in memory, peristable graph database.
-It is perfect for prototyping, exploring, and quick implementation in Python applications.
+*Edgeable was designed as an easy to use, in memory, peristable graph database.
+It is perfect for prototyping, exploring, and quick implementation in Python applications.* Nodes have one string identifier and an unlimited number of key:value properties.
+They are connected by directed or non-directed (default) edges.
+These edges can also have an unlimited number of key:value properties.
+Additional convenience capabilities, like route detection through the graph are built-in.

 ## Installation